volumio/platform-odroid/README.md

 - updated 20180410: ALSA: usb audio: Eliminate noise at the start of DSD playback
 - updated 20180413: ALSA: usb audio: Added DSD support for a range of devices
 - updated 20180417: Fixed incorrect removal of aml_i2c module when no HiFi Shield 2 was found
+- updated 20181231: USB Audio: support for more DSD-capable devices

 **Platform files for XU4, kernel version 4.4.0 (mainline)**
 - Full Volumio 2 support